Deseo (Paulina Rubio album): Singles

 Throughout 2015 and 2016, Rubio released three solo songs, originally intended to be lead single from the album.
 "Mi Nuevo Vicio", released on January 27, 2015, features Colombian band Morat.
-It reached number one in Mexico and was certified gold, while in Spain reach number two on generally charts and number one on digital song sales chart.
+It reached number one in Mexico and was certified gold, while in Spain reach number two on the general charts and number one on digital song sales chart.
 It additionally attained a double platinum certification for sales of 80,000 copies.
 "Si Te Vas" and a "Reggaeton Version" featuring Alexis & Fido, was released on January 22, 2016.
 The song landed top ten on Billboard Mexico Pop Español Airplay.
 "Me Quema", released on November 11, 2016, and reached number twenty-two in Mexico pop charts.

 "Desire (Me Tienes Loquita)" featuring Venezuelan singer Nacho was released on May 25, 2018 as the album's lead single.
-It reached at number fourth in Ecuador charts.
-On September 7, 2018, was released as the album's second single "Suave Y Sutil".
-The song received praised from music critics, and accompanning a music video that "represents female empowerment" through a Victorian era-style video.
+It peaked at number four in Ecuador charts.
+On September 7, 2018, the album's second single, "Suave Y Sutil", was released.
+The song received praised from music critics and accompanying a music video that "represents female empowerment" through a Victorian era-style video.

 "Ya No Me Engañas" was released as the first single from the album's deluxe edition, Deseo Edicion Especial on April 3, 2019.
 It was written by Xabi San Martin and produced by hit-makers Andres Torres and Mauricio Rengifo.